How the Community Finance Fellows are learning during a pandemic

 In their first week alone, fellows learned about our work closing capital gaps that close opportunity gaps.
 They immediately started digging in to understand what existing and emerging programs were available to support small businesses and nonprofits.
 Research briefs informed our whole team’s quick response to organizations in need of guidance as well as the design of our own programs to ensure equitable and expedient access.

-“Joining Mission Driven Finance was something that I always wanted to be part of: a movement to shift the paradigm of traditional finance,” says Andrew.
-“Mission Driven Finance works on something dear to me—extending financial opportunities to those businesses that do not have the opportunity with traditional lenders due to outdated policies.
+“Joining Mission Driven Finance was something that I always wanted to be part of: a movement to shift the paradigm of conventional finance,” says Andrew.
+“Mission Driven Finance works on something dear to me—extending financial opportunities to those businesses that do not have the opportunity with conventional lenders due to outdated policies.
 It truly showed me that there is a huge opportunity to create a financially inclusive future that works for everyone.”

 As we read reports and hear directly from leaders of color who have struggled to access critical relief programs, we see more clearly than ever how much representation in finance translates to more equitable access to capital.